 You can add the deck, swimming pool, garden, and lawn, then add 3D trees and vehicles before creating your 3D rendering.

 Export and Save Site Plan

 With one click, export and save a project in 2D.
-You can select the scale and format, jpg or pdf, before downloading.
-All projects rendered into 3D can be seen in the gallery and are ready to be downloaded in jpg format to showcase to your clients.
+You can select the scale and format — JPG or PDF before downloading.
+All projects rendered into 3D can be seen in the gallery and are ready to be downloaded in JPG format to show to your clients.